ottopaulsen/MMM-Tibber/README.md

 ### Multiple module instances

 You can configure multiple instances of the module to show different parts on different places of the screen.
-The Tibber token and the house number must be the same for all modules.
+The Tibber token and the homeId must be the same for all modules.
 Logging should also be the same, or if not, the logging from the node_modules.js file is random on or off.

 Use the showXXX variables to hide different parts of the module.
 For example, you can show the price and consumption chart in a wide area of the screen, and show the gauges for power, voltage and current vertically in a narrow part of the screen.
 The text table also looks best vertically.